onthebusiness/harelang.org/content/blog/2021-03-30-Future-research-areas.md

 standard library.
 These research areas will allow us to either provide an implementation for the constructs we need now, or evaluate if we can live without having them indefinitely.
-If we make a mistake, it will have to be fixed in some future langage which follows Hare, but not in Hare itself.
+If we make a mistake, it will have to be fixed in some future language which follows Hare, but not in Hare itself.
 This research will be an important step in making Hare a production-ready language, poised for general utility and longevity.